-Medically-supervised heroin detox usually consists of tapering down the dose of heroin and/or possibly replacing it with a methadone maintenance, buprenorphine or other medical treatment, depending on the severity of the addiction.
+Medically supervised heroin detox usually consists of tapering down the dose of heroin and/or possibly replacing it with methadone maintenance, buprenorphine or other medical treatment, depending on the severity of the addiction.

 These medications work by binding to the same brain receptors as heroin, but it a weaker way.
 This helps to reduce heroin cravings and other uncomfortable withdrawal symptoms.

 Another possible medication treatment, naltrexone which blocks opioid receptors and prevents opioid drugs, like heroin, from having any effect, may also be used.
-However, an individuals must complete the detox phase before naltrexone can be used, otherwise it may make the withdrawal process more difficult.
+However, an individual must complete the detox phase before naltrexone can be used, otherwise, it may make the withdrawal process more difficult.

 Treating Heroin Addiction

 Comprehensive heroin addiction treatment also includes treating the behaviors that lead to addiction.
 Behavioral therapies for heroin addiction can include cognitive-behavioral therapy and contingency management.
 These behavioral treatment approaches are especially effective when used in combination with medicines.

 Formal inpatient treatment can help develop an individualized treatment plan, including the initial detox and continued withdrawal treatment to ensure a continued heroin-free life.